A medical abortion is a non-surgical option which can be performed up to 9 weeks after the last day of your most recent menstrual period.

 The morning after pill is used if you had unprotected intercourse or if you believe your birth control may have failed.
-The morning after pill contains an increased amount of the hormones that are in regular birth control pills, and can only be effective if taken within 72 hours of intercourse.
-This pill is normally taken in two doses 12 hours apart from each other.
+The morning after pill contains an increased amount of the hormones that are in regular birth control pills.
+This method can only be effective if taken within 72 hours of intercourse.

 What is a Medical Abortion?